swaraj-unde/Weather-App/ReadMe.md

 - 🌍 Real-time weather info for any city
 - 🌡️ Displays temperature in Celsius
-- 🌤️ Shows weather condition and icon
+- 🌤️ Shows weather condition and a custom weather icon
-- 🕒 Local time of the selected city
+- 🕒 Local time of the selected city (converted using timezone offset)
 - ⚠️ Error message if city is not found
 - 📱 Fully responsive design